Support Group Facilitators

 Kylie is an MSW (Master of Social Work) graduate from the University of Washington.
 They have a professional background in adolescent residential psychiatric care and substance use disorders.
 As a member of the disabled community, Kylie is a strong advocate for disability justice and accessibility.
 Kylie is also interested in the radicalization of social work and furthering the liberation of those who face intersections of body-based oppression.
 They are a believer in the importance of peer support and mutual aid.

-Kylie facilitates CCI's Body Image and Chronic Illness support group.
+Kylie facilitates CCI's Body Image and Chronic Illness, COVID Longhaulers, and Living with Chronic Pain support groups.

 Natalie Hopkins, MSW, LICSW